georgebarrett/astronomy/README.md

 to run tests in django project that uses docker, type this into the terminal: docker-compose run --rm app sh -c "python manage.py test"

+# starting the server

+cd into root directory and enter into the terminal: docker-compose up